Board of Trustees

 Tanya Steele

 Tanya Steele leads the UK office of WWF, the world’s largest independent conservation organisation.
 She heads up WWF-UK at a critical time in which she is leading the delivery of an ambitious strategy to tackle the catastrophic decline in species and habitats across the world.
-From climate change to wildlife recovery, the food system to clean oceans – Tanya sees WWF as a critical force for influencing change.
+From climate change to wildlife recovery, the food system to thriving oceans – Tanya sees WWF as a critical force for influencing change.

-Tanya began her career in the tech industry working in product development, marketing and communications in senior roles for Siemens and BT.
 After nearly 15 years in the private sector, and inspired by a volunteering assignment with the Red Cross, Tanya brought her corporate experience to the charity sector, joining Save the Children in 2004 as Executive Director of Marketing, Fundraising and Communications, and she later led the organisation as interim Chief Executive.

 Whilst working in international development, Tanya saw first-hand the impact the environment has on people’s daily lives, particularly in communities which are less resilient to environmental pressures.
 Fusing her passion for, and experience of, human development and the environment, Tanya joined WWF-UK in January 2017 as its first female Chief Executive; its sixth since 1961.